isaacjstriker/asteroids/README.md

 - Avoid asteroids and try to survive as long as possible!

 ##
-Enjoy playing, and thanks for checking out my first Boot.dev project!
+Enjoy playing, and thanks for checking out my project!